marcelacsr/QconcursosApi/README.md

 #### Tests

-Run tests with the following command, coverage can be found inside '..doc/coverage' after the test suite has been run.
+Run tests with the following command, coverage can be found inside '../coverage'
+after the test suite has been run and is currently at **100%**.
-In container's BASH run:
+Inside container's BASH(`docker-compose run --rm app bash`) run:
 ```
+RAILS_ENV=test rails db:create
+rails db:test:prepare
-bin/rails rspec
+rspec
 ```

 ### API endpoints

-- Disciplinas com questões mais quentes:

-Listar as disciplinas onde as questões foram as mais acessadas nas ultimas 24H
+- Most accessed question's disciplines in the last 24 hours

 1. http://localhost:3000/questions